LuccaTambor/pizzeria-page/README.md

 ## :heavy_check_mark: To run tje project

-You need to have npm installed, so you can install the dependencies of the project by runing in the project directory:
+You need to have npm installed, so you can install the dependencies of the project by runing the following comand in the project directory:

 ### `npm install`